Andy Woodward (chess player): Chess career

-Woodward tied for first in the Saint Louis Summer Classic tournament in May, 2024.
+Woodward tied for first in the Saint Louis Summer Classic tournament in May 2024.
 He tied for first again in the Universal Open tournament in June.
 A couple of weeks later, he won the Philadelphia International chess tournament.

 In July 2025, Woodward took first place at the 2025 US Junior Chess Championship.
-Woodward won with a score of 6.5/9 with a plus four score ahead of nine other players with a performance rating of 2646.
-By winning, Woodward qualified for the 2025 U.S. Open Chess Championship, where he will compete for the first time.
+Woodward won with a score of 6.5/9, ahead of nine other players with a performance rating of 2646.
+By winning, Woodward qualified for the 2025 U.S. Chess Championship, his first appearance at the competition.

 Following up his first place performance in the US Junior Chess Championship, in September 2025, Woodward tied for fifth place in the FIDE Grand Swiss 2025, beating notable 2700+ Grandmasters such as Levon Aronian, Yu Yangyi, and Parham Maghsoodloo.
 Woodward finished 7.0/11, winning four games, with his only loss coming to former world blitz champion Maxime Vachier-Lagrave and a overall tournament performance rating of 2784.

+He won the Challengers section of the Tata Steel Chess Tournament 2026 with a score of 10/13, winning nine games while only losing two.

+On December 23, 2025, Woodward set a record for the highest ever Lichess bullet rating with a Bullet ELO of 3601.
+On February 14, 2026, Woodward set a record for the highest ever chess.com Bullet rating with a Bullet ELO of 3582.

+In May 2026, Woodward finished 6th at the TePe Sigeman Chess Tournament with a score of 3/7, winning one game and losing two.
+On May 9, he won his first Chess.com Bullet Brawl title.
+On June 19, Woodward won the Chess.com Hyperbullet Championship 2026, beating two-time defending champion Andrew Tang in the grand final.